shubhomoydas/ad_examples/README.md

 Concept Drift Detection
 -------------------------------------------
 This section applies to isolation tree-based detectors (such as Isolation Forest and Multiview Isolation Forest).
 Such trees provide a way to compute the KL-divergence between the data distribution of one [old] batch of data with another [new] batch.
-Once we determine which trees have in the most significant KL-divergences w.r.t expected data distributions, we can replace them with new trees constructed from new data as follows:
+Once we determine which trees have the most significant KL-divergences w.r.t expected data distributions, we can replace them with new trees constructed from new data as follows:
   - First, randomly partition the current window of data into two equal parts (*A* and *B*).
   - For each tree in the forest, compute average KL-divergence as follows:
     - Treat the tree as set of histogram bins